AgonConsole8/agon-docs/docs/MOS-API.md

 - `C`: Most significant byte of the offset (set to 0 for files < 16MB)

 Preserves: `HL(U)`, `DE(U)`, `BC(U)`

+### `0x85`: ffs_ftruncate

+Truncate a file to the current file pointer offset (Requires Console8 MOS 2.3.0 or above)

+To truncate to a specified size you will need to use ffs_flseek to move the file pointer to the desired location before calling ffs_ftruncate.

+Parameters:

+- `HL(U)`: Pointer to a FIL structure

+Preserves: `HL(U)`

 ### `0x8E`: ffs_feof